Are you looking for a magical way to inspire your 6th-9th grade homeschooled students to enjoy writing? Do they love the Harry Potter series?

 While many kids have a hard time writing about subjects for which they have no passion or knowledge base, they get very excited to discuss and write about books and characters they love.
 The Harry Potter books are the perfect source text for teaching quality sentence construction, creative paragraph formation, and engaging critical essay analysis.
 Not only that, these books are filled with an abundance of wonderful vocabulary, full of Latin roots.

 Writing for Muggles is a 30-week Introduction to Grammar and Composition course for 6th-9th graders (ages 11-15) that uses the Harry Potter series by J. K. Rowling as a source text for grammar instruction, the basics of sentence crafting, Latin roots, and finally literary essay writing.
 This is a language arts skill-based course.
 Level I (6th and 7th grades) will meet 1 hour weekly on Tuesdays at 9:15.
-Level II (8th and 9th grades) will meet for 1 hour on Wednesdays at 9:15.
+Level II (8th and 9th grades) will meet for 1 hour on Thursdays at 9:15.
 Both classes are held at my home in downtown Waxhaw and are limited to 10 students.
 Financial information is here.

 Q. Can my older/ younger child come to this class?